cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/math/math.md

 <h3>Graph Theory</h3>

-Along with sets, graphs (!) will be another fundamental mathematical object you'll be seeing throughout this course.
+Along with sets, graphs will be another fundamental mathematical object you'll be seeing throughout this course.
 I review some definitions of sets and talk about the different ways of "walking" and "cycling" through graphs.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/174TsEpCqH8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h3>(Some) Proof Techniques</h3>

-Finally, proofs (!!) will be another big part of the material in this course.
+Finally, proofs will be another big part of the material in this course.
 I provide a review of some fundamental proof techniques.

 <h4>Proving that two sets are equal</h4>

 How do you prove that two sets are equal?
-I discuss this and provide an example to things a little more concrete.
+I discuss this and provide an example to make things a little more concrete.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kmg2QcV92AU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h4>Proof by contradiction</h4>

-This one is famous!
-If you remember from your discrete math class, You used this technique in your discrete math class to prove that $$\sqrt{2}$$ is irrational!
-I discuss the general idea of proving something by contradiction and then provide an example of a graph proof.
+If you took any type of discrete math class, you used this technique to prove that $$\sqrt{2}$$ is irrational!
+I discuss the general idea of proving something by contradiction and then provide a proof by contradiction for a statement on graphs.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q1WnnQ16wQk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>